What to expect during orthodontic consultations

 An orthodontic consultation is an appointment with your orthodontist before your treatment begins.
 This is the first step towards achieving your dream smile where your specialist will assess your teeth, gums and jaw to create a treatment plan that is right for you.

 These appointments usually take place in two parts:

 - A dental hygienist will take x-rays, photographs and digital scans (or plaster moulds) of your child’s teeth, which will then be given to the orthodontist to evaluate and share with you in the second part of your consultation

 - You’ll then meet your orthodontist and have the chance to address any concerns you may have before they assess your child’s teeth, gums, facial shape and bite.
-Your orthodontist will then be able to determine whether treatment is needed
+Your specialist will then be able to determine whether treatment is needed

 An orthodontic appointment generally takes 30 – 60 minutes and we recommend booking well in advance (especially if you’d like an appointment during school holidays).

 Questions to ask your orthodontist during a consultation

 Prepare for your first orthodontic consultation with this list of 10 important questions to ask your orthodontist.

 - Are you a registered, specialist orthodontist?